Construction Calculator: How to Estimate Materials and Costs for Any Building Project

 These errors cost homeowners and contractors thousands of dollars every year.
 Most are avoidable with basic math.

-• Ignoring the roof pitch: A flat-roof estimate for a home with a 6/12 pitch understates the roof area by 12%.
+- Ignoring the roof pitch: A flat-roof estimate for a home with a 6/12 pitch understates the roof area by 12%.
 On a 2,000 sq ft footprint, that's 240 sq ft of missing roofing — about 7 bundles of shingles you didn't order.
+If you're not sure what pitch your roof has, our roof pitch calculator determines the exact slope from basic rise and run measurements.

-• Pricing based on last year's costs: Lumber prices swung from $350 to $1,700 per thousand board feet between 2020 and 2022.
+- Pricing based on last year's costs: Lumber prices swung from $350 to $1,700 per thousand board feet between 2020 and 2022.
 Always get current quotes within 30 days of your pour or delivery date.
+Our board foot calculator can help you convert lumber quantities and compare prices across species.

 DIY vs. Contractor Material Ordering